 If your business attracts a lot of online traffic, ensuring that your website can handle it without experiencing downtime is critical.
-Fast performance will encourage people to stay on your site longer.
+The fast performance will encourage people to stay on your site longer.
 On the other hand, if your site is slow, the likelihood that they will stay will decrease, and if your site is down, they may never come back.
-Of course, this can a significant impact on revenue gains.
+Of course, this can have a significant impact on revenue gains.

 Online storefronts are particularly prone to downtime due to the heavy integrations involved.
 Often Ecommerce is treated as an integration itself, which can lead to improper implementation and slow load times.